 For more tips and advice from some of our customers, have a read of our article "Things I wish I'd known before buying my period house".
 You can read our ultimate guide to period property renovation here.

-The Victorian Emporium sell a wide range of replacement decorative wooden mouldings including Victorian style architrave, skirting, coving, dado, picture rail and panelling
+The Victorian Emporium sell a wide range of replacement decorative wooden mouldings including Victorian architraves, traditional skirting, Victorian coving, dado, picture rail mouldings and panelling.